viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 ## Add a camera and configure data capture

-The `filter_camera` module filters image data captured by a camera component, and so requires that your machine has a camera component and the data management service configured.
+The `filtered-camera` module filters image data captured by a camera component, and so requires that your machine has a camera component and the data management service configured.

 - A [camera component](/components/camera/), such as a [webcam](/components/camera/webcam/), allows your machine to see the world around it through an attached camera.
 - The [data management service](/data/) enables your machine to capture images from an attached camera and sync them to the cloud.